If you require assistance because you are homeless or threatened with homelessness, then please register as homeless through this link

 As the Town Hall is closed for walk-in services (except for payment counters) owing to Coronavirus (Covid-19), our service is currently via telephone only in the first instance.

-Once we have all the necessary information about your circumstances we can then decide what advice and assistance is appropriate, and whether we have a duty to provide you with temporary accommodation.
+Once we have all the necessary information about your circumstances we can then decide what advice and assistance is appropriate.

 A prearranged appointment will be held at the Town Hall only when circumstances prevent us from dealing with you over the phone.
 There will be strict Coronavirus safety controls in place.